 An effective but simple approach helps ensure that your marketing efforts are on the basis of valid assumptions.
 Ask yourself whether you are being realistic about the benefits of your product or service.
 Asking questions can be a powerful tool for making better business decisions.

 Decide on the most important opportunities for growth and profit

 In the early 1960s, Theodore Levitt published an influential article entitled “Marketing Myopia,” in which he argued that too many companies were neglecting opportunities for growth and profit in pursuit of existing customers.
 They focused on maintaining current sales levels at the expense of finding new customers and serving existing ones better.

 The article was a wake-up call for business managers everywhere, and it led directly to a generation of marketing strategies that focused on customer retention and satisfaction.
 But while this approach has been very successful at keeping customers loyal, it has often ignored the potential for growth in other areas.

-In recent years, marketers have realized that there are two kinds of marketing myopia: short-term focus and long-term focus.
+In recent years, marketers have realized that there are two kinds of myopia: short-term focus and long-term focus.
 The first type refers to working hard to retain existing customers at the expense of finding new ones; the second involves ignoring or undervaluing existing markets as an opportunity for growth.

 The main takeaway is that neither strategy is superior to the other; they are simply multiple methods.
 As you build your strategy, make sure you understand which kind of market your business needs right now (and why) and which kind will help it achieve its long-term goals.